rbe549/rbe549.github.io/project4fall2023aerial.md

 <a name='due'></a>
 ## 1. Deadline
-**11:59:59 PM, Nov 18, 2023.**
+**11:59:59 PM, Nov 20, 2023.**

 TODO: Add real experiment photos.

 <a name='prob'></a>
 ## 2. Problem Statement
+Flight through known windows is very cool and exciting but often in the real-world you have to fly through irregular and unknown shaped windows for search and rescue, exploration or reconnaissance purposes.
+To this end, experts in the field have developed a multitude of algorithms and approaches for building or sensing a 3D model of the world.
+Although this works very well, it is computationally and weight-wise prohibitive for our tiny little drones.
+In such a resource-constrained scenario, what can we do?
+Well you can think creatively, in one of the works from Prof. Sanket named <a href="https://prg.cs.umd.edu/GapFlyt.html">GapFlyt</a>, the team utilized the movement of the quadrotor to obtain additional ques for detection of the gap.
+The sky is the limit here (pun intended) for all the approaches you can come up with to detect a gap of unknown shape, size and location (assuming it is in the field of view) to detect it and fly through it.
+The project is completely open-ended and you are free to use any third party code to detect and fly though a gap of unknown shape, size and location.
+The only constraint is that your code has to run on the NVIDIA Jetson Orin Nano without any cloud computation during experiments.

+TODO: Add image of gap

-In this project, you will implement a planning and control stack and integrate it with the perception stack from Project 3a on a real quadrotor.
+In this project, you will implement a planning and control stack and integrate it with the perception stack from Project 3a on a real quadrotor (DJI Tello Edu).

 <a name='environment'></a>
 ## 3. Environment

 TODO: Add real photos

-The track is made of multiple windows with their approximate 3D positions known but unknown orientations (within a reasonable range).
-Now given the 3D pose of the closest window from project 3a, your goal is to navigate through the window from your current position.
-Note that there are no other obstacles apart from windows in the scene.
-More details on the algorithmic parts of the navigation stack (planning and control) are explained in the next section.
+The environment has arbitrary shaped window(s) which can be 'seen' from the approximate location given in the environment file format from project 3.
+The window is made of foamcore with texture stuck on it.
+The board can be assumed to be nearly planar and can have multiple holes/gaps, in which case you'll choose the largest one to fly through.
+The largest gap (if multiple gaps are present) will be large enough for the quadrotor to fly through it safely.
+In other words, the smaller gaps might not be large enough for the quadrotor to fly through.

 <a name='navigationstack'></a>
 ## 4. Navigation Stack

-You are free to use any method to plan your path from the current position to the closet window.
-This is relatively simple as you are given the approximate position of the window and there are no other obstacles in the scene.
-Hence, if you fly close to the approximate position, you'll be able to see atleast a part of the window.
-Then you can center the quadrotor towards the window and fly though it.
-In this ideology, you are generating position waypoints for your controller to follow (for which you'll use the `DJITelloPy` package).
-Alternatively, you can also perform visual servoing to center yourself towards the window and fly through it.
+<a name='perceptionstack'></a>
+## 4.1.
+Perception Stack
+You are free to use any method to detect and track the window to fly through it.
+Methods can include estimating depth (if they generalize), estimating optical flow, estimating occlusions to name a few.
+You are allowed to use any third party code for this as long as they run on the DJI Orin Nano without any cloud computing.

+<a name='planandcontrolstack'></a>
+## 4.2.
+Planning and Control Stack
+You are free to use any method to generate waypoints to fly through the window (you'll use the `DJITelloPy` package for follow).
+The planner could be something simple like a hierarchical task planner (such as a state machine) or a 3D planner such as RRT*.
+The controller again can be 3D waypoint following or simple alignment on the image plane.
+The design choice is all yours.
+The goal is to fly through the gap that you can fit through safely without any collisions.

+Note that we have **ZERO** tolerance to collisions and your attempt ends the moment the quadrotor makes contact with anything else.